Plan for data loss prevention (DLP)

 - On-premises repositories

-Example Your organizations' internal auditors are tracking a set of credit card numbers.
+Example Your organization's internal auditors are tracking a set of credit card numbers.
 They keep a spreadsheet of them in a secure SharePoint site.
-Several of the employees make copies and save them to their work OneDrive for Business site, which is synced to their Windows 10 device.
-One of them pastes a list of 14 of them into an email and tries to send it to the outside auditors for review.
-You'd want to apply the policy to the secure SharePoint site, all the internal auditors OneDrive for Business accounts, their Windows 10 devices, and Exchange email.
+Several of the employees make copies and save them to their work OneDrive site, which is synced to their Windows 10 device.
+One of these employees pastes a list of 14 credit card numbers into an email and tries to send it to the outside auditors for review.
+In this case, you'd want to apply the policy to the secure SharePoint site, all the internal auditors OneDrive accounts, their Windows 10 devices, and Exchange email.

-Different groups in your organization may have different views on what's an acceptable level of sensitive item leakage and what's not.
+Different groups in your organization may have different views on what counts as an acceptable level of sensitive item leakage.
 Achieving the perfection of zero leakage may come at too high a cost to the business.

-Example Your organizations' security group, along with the legal team both feel that there should be no sharing of credit card numbers with anyone outside the org and insist on zero leakage.
-But, as part of regular review of credit card number activity, the internal auditors must share some credit card numbers with third-party auditors.
+Example Your organization's security group and legal team both feel that there should be no sharing of credit card numbers with anyone outside the org.
+They insist on zero leakage.
+However, as part of their regular review of credit card number activity, the internal auditors must share some credit card numbers with third-party auditors.
 If your DLP policy prohibits all sharing of credit card numbers outside the org, there will be a significant business process disruption and added cost to mitigate the disruption in order for the internal auditors to complete their tracking.
 This extra cost is unacceptable to the executive leadership.
-To resolve this, there needs to be an internal conversation to decide an acceptable level of leakage.
-Once that is decided the policy can provide exceptions for certain individuals to share the information or it can be applied in audit only mode.
+To resolve this issue, there needs to be an internal conversation to decide an acceptable level of leakage.
+Once that is decided, the policy can provide exceptions for certain individuals to share the information, or, it can be applied in audit-only mode.

 Planning for prerequisites

 Before you can monitor some DLP locations, there are prerequisites that must be met.
-See the Before you begin sections of:
+See the Before you begin sections of the following articles: